The Ritz-Carlton Rewards® Credit Card

 If only the Ritz-Carlton properties will do when you’re traveling, The Ritz-Carlton Rewards Credit Card can be well worth the substantial price of ownership.
 The key with this card is making sure you maximize all the benefits it offers.

-With its $450 price tag, The Ritz-Carlton Rewards Credit Card may at first glance hardly seem worth it when stacked up against other luxury credit card heavy-hitters like the Chase Sapphire Reserve and The Platinum Card from American Express.
+With its $450 price tag, The Ritz-Carlton Rewards Credit Card may at first glance hardly seem worth it when stacked up against other luxury credit card heavy-hitters like the Chase Sapphire Reserve.
 But if you stay at a Ritz a few times a year and use all of the perks attached to it, the value can far exceed the price tag.

 The Ritz-Carlton assigns its properties various tier designations, with the highest Tier 9 considered the swankiest.
 The current sign-up bonus with this card offers two free nights at participating Tier 1-4 Ritz-Carton properties if you spend $4,000 within the first three months of opening an account.
 That alone can be worth hundreds more than the cost of the card.

 When Bankrate looked to determine the value of this benefit, we found that the least expensive room at the only Tier 1 Ritz-Carlton in the United States — the Tysons Corner, Virginia location — started at $559 a night.
 A basic garden view room with a king-sized bed and a balcony at the Tier 4 Ritz-Carlton, Laguna Niguel in California is listed at $685 a night.

 The sign-up bonus will net you two nights for free at either of those spots and dozens more that qualify.